 Fundamental regulation of human activity is mediated by the nervous system.
 This vast network of neurons is functionally divided into central and peripheral divisions.
 The central nervous system is comprised of the brain and spinal cord, while the peripheral nervous system includes all spinal and cranial nerve fibres providing end organ innervation.
-Of note, the peripheral nerve is also further subdivided into the somatic and autonomic divisions; the latter of which can either be sympathetic (fight or freight response) or the parasympathetic (rest and relax response).

 On gross inspection, nerves can be perceived as solitary, solid, white bands.
 Histological inspection reveals that each nerve fibre is actually composed of a large number of axons whose cell bodies reside in central or peripheral ganglia, the spinal cord or the brain.
 The primary purpose of this article is to evaluate the histology of peripheral nervous tissue.
 Aspects of peripheral nerve embryology and clinically relevant scenarios will also be discussed.

 - Histological stains

 - Clinical significance

 Nerve cell anatomy